One of humanity’s biggest mysteries is the Bermuda Triangle. Another one is: “What the heck do vegetarians eat?” (Hint: It’s not just lettuce.)

-Eat: whole grains, veggies, fruits, legumes, nuts, sometimes meat
+Eat: whole grains, veggies, fruits, legumes, nuts, sometimes meat, poultry, and fish

 A flexitarian (aka semivegetarian) is someone who hasn’t yet gone 100 percent meat-free.
 They mostly eat vegetarian food but will indulge in meat on occasion.
 If you don’t feel ready to commit to a strict vegetarian diet yet, this can be a great stepping-stone.

-Unlike other diets, a semivegetarian diet is rarely deficient in nutrients.
-Plus, research suggests that vegetarian lifestyles — including the flexitarian diet — are associated with better heart health! ❤️️
+Plus, research suggests nutrient-dense vegetarian lifestyles — including the flexitarian diet — are associated with better heart health! ❤️️

-Eat: fish, seafood, dairy, eggs, whole grains, veggies, fruits, legumes
+Eat: fish, shellfish, dairy, eggs, whole grains, veggies, fruits, legumes

 Skip: mammal meat, poultry